dayronsuazo/Dayron-Projects/README.md

 # Hello, I'm Dayron 👋
 <a href="https://www.linkedin.com/in/dayronsuazo/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m an IT Security Operations professional with expertise in protecting networks, systems, and data.
-I specialise in incident response, threat detection, and vulnerability management, using tools like SIEM and Microsoft Defender.
-I've successfully led security initiatives, including phishing campaigns and awareness programs.
+# Intro
+I’m an IT Support Engineer with a strong passion in cyber security.
+In this blog, I will be documenting my job related experiences and side projects to showcase my skills that are relevant to this field.

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.